 What is an evaporative cooler?

 An evaporative cooler is a piece of equipment that cools the air through the water evaporation process.
 Specifically, during the evaporative cooling process, which differs from traditional air conditioning systems that use a vapor-compression system, water vapor is added into the air, resulting in a lower air temperature.

->

-> An evaporative cooler can be especially effective in dry climates, such as what we experience in Phoenix, as it conditions the air with more moisture than a traditional air conditioner.
-An evaporative cooler is also more energy efficient than an air conditioning unit.
+An evaporative cooling unit can be especially effective in dry climates, such as what we experience in Phoenix, as it conditions the air with more moisture than a traditional air conditioner.
+An evaporative cooling unit is also more energy-efficient than an air conditioning unit.

->

-> How should I get my evaporative cooler ready for winter?
+How should I get my evaporative cooler ready for winter?